 Treat

-Other Acids: These all help with increasing cell turnover and are sometimes referred to as “acid peels”.
+AHA/BHA: These all help with increasing cell turnover and are sometimes referred to as “chemical exfoliants”.
 The at-home products are usually diluted forms when compared to the products available to skin clinics.
 Examples include: AHA, BHA, Lactic Acid, Azelaic Acid, Salicylic Acid, Mandelic Acid.
+AHAs will help with fine lines, give you “that glow”, and even out skin texture.
+BHAs are great for oil control and making your pores appear smaller.
+My favorite AHA is from Drunk Elephant (Babyfacial) and my favorite BHA is from Paula’s Choice.

 A great brand to try things out is The Ordinary.
 Click on “formulations by category” to see all the al la carte options for add-ons at a great price point!